theogroup/ogroup.net/src/_drafts/clutch-top-creative-2028.md

   Group has been creating campaigns for people and brands who value aesthetic and experience.&nbsp;
 sections:
   - text_markdown: >-
+      We could not be more thrilled about being included in Clutch’s agency reviw, and we know it would not be possible without the great partners we collaborate with everyday.
+    single_image: /uploads/app-cloudcannon-6.jpg
+    quote:
+    video:
+      video_id:
+      video_width:
+      video_height:
+  - text_markdown: >-
       &nbsp;After their evaluation of hundreds of New York agencies, we are proud to announce our inclusion among the elite.
 Part of the methodology